betterscientificsoftware/bssw.io/Articles/Blog/2024-05-communicating-design.md

 I've also put together an [online dashboard](https://rafmudaf.github.io/communicating-design/intro.html) to share notes, ideas, and examples of good software diagrams and resources for including this in the software development workflow.

-Stepping back to consider the big picture, I see visual communication as one step toward a pattern language for software design.
+Stepping back to consider the big picture, I see visual communication as a critical component for the future of scientific software.
-We already have common design patterns and syntactic conventions, but the scientific software community doesn't currently have a common language to talk about our systems at a high level and relate them to each other.
+The scientific software community has common design patterns and syntactic conventions, but I feel that we often lack the words and methods to communicate about software systems themselves.
-I hope to build on this work to continue seeking the pattern language that will unlock a shared understanding of the systems we create so that we can use it both to create new, more elegant software systems and bring meaningful recognition to the research software engineers who create them.
+I hope to build on this work in search of a pattern language that will unlock a shared understanding of the systems we create so that we can use it both to create new, more impactful software and bring meaningful recognition to the research software engineers who create them.

 Please get in touch at rafael.mudafort@nrel.gov, [GitHub](https://github.com/rafmudaf), or [LinkedIn](https://www.linkedin.com/in/rafmudaf/).